almoraru/sea_printf/README.md

 ## 🌊 Fair Winds and Following Seas!

-May yer code be bug-free and yer coffee be strong! ☕🏴‍☠️
+May yer code be bug-free, yer buffers never overflow, and yer malloc count stay at zero! ☕🏴‍☠️

 ```
      ~    ~   ~  ~     ~    ~ ~  ~      ~     ~  ~